top of page

 Maintenance:

 • About once a month, soak the feeder in a solution of bleach and water (1 Tbsp. of bleach per quart of water); rinse very thoroughly!
+You should not be able to smell bleach if you have rinsed it well enough.

 • Some feeders can be put in the dishwasher for sterilization.